 The format of a great question

 ‘How might we?’ is a powerful question used by many designers.
-Tim Brown, CEO of IDEO, explains the three words on his blog and why they encourage a creative approach to problem-solving.
+Tim Brown, CEO of IDEO, explains the three words and why they encourage a creative approach to problem-solving.
 A quick explanation on why the words work:

 ‘How’ assumes that solutions exist and provides the creative confidence needed to identify and solve for unmet needs.